Another series of

 It has already been a busy year for LEGO Disney fans and this is only the half way point.
 LEGO Ideas 21317 Steamboat Willie (review) was pure retro nostalgia, the second series of Disney Collectible Minifigures had some famous characters from the small-screen and there’s the rumour of a Disneyland inspired train coming later this year.
-Who needs a genie in a lamp when the LEGO design team seem to be granting fans all the Disney wishes possible?
+Who needs a genie in a lamp when the

 Almost all of the Mickey Mouse gang have been made into minifigures, when they were included in LEGO Disney 71040 Disney Castle.
 The clumsy yet loveable Goofy is a very notable excpetion.
 He would require a brand new head-mould to capture his canine features and a little printed waistcoat, although his famous green cap could repurpose the one worn by Steamboat Mickey.